pfitchen0/bare-bones-stm32g0xx/tutorials/timer_isr/README.md

 2. Enable the TIM3 interrupt in the `NVIC_ISER` register as discussed above.

 3. Like we did in the [`systick` tutorial](../systick/README.md), configure the timer's counter to increment every millisecond.
 But this time, we'll use the prescalar register (`TIM3_PSC`).
-Set the Auto-Reload Register (`TIM3_ARR`) to 500 to generate an interrupt every 500ms instead of 1ms, and set the initial Channel 1 Compare Register (`TIM3_CCR1`) to 0 just like we did for the `SYST_CVR` in the previous tutorial.
+Set the Auto-Reload Register (`TIM3_ARR`) to 500 to generate an interrupt every 500ms instead of 1ms.

 4. Enable generation of an update event, and allow an update event on TIM3 CH1 to generate a TIM3 interrupt.
 This requires the `TIM3_EGR` and `TIM3_DIER` registers.